zayd100/Gnosis-v0.0.1/README.md

 ## Support

-For issues and questions, please open a GitHub issue.
+For issues and questions, please open a GitHub issue..

 ---